GeoChart/geochart.js/README.md

 Mandatory: :ballot_box_with_check:
 Default value: `undefined`

 The object holding the data of each country, which needs to be visualized.
-The key of every country is the ISO_3166-1 Alpha-2 country code (http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2), which is used to match the data with the actual map.
+The key of every country is the [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code, which is used to match the data with the actual map.
 Its structure is depicted in the following example:
 ```
 options.data.countries = {
   "US": {